These 14 Tiny Tattoos Will Be The Prettiest Things You'll See All Week

 That said, we've noticed a few particular designs that are picking up speed on social media — and they somehow manage to be both minimalistic, whimsical, and oh-so-fun.
 Some designs carry a deep, significant meaning — we love those, too.
 We're talking pineapples big and small, semi-colons, and unicorns galore.
 If you have one of these things permanently adorning your skin, consider yourself ahead of the curve.

-Click through the slides ahead for a few of our favorite trending tattoos.
+Click through the slides ahead for a few of our favourite trending tattoos.
 If you love them as much as we do, you may find yourself booking an appointment in the near future.

 That said, we've noticed a few particular designs that are picking up speed on social media — and they somehow manage to be both minimalistic, whimsical, and oh-so-fun.
 Some designs carry a deep, significant meaning — we love those, too.
 We're talking pineapples big and small, semi-colons, and unicorns galore.
 If you have one of these things permanently adorning your skin, consider yourself ahead of the curve.

-Click through the slides ahead for a few of our favorite trending tattoos.
+Click through the slides ahead for a few of our favourite trending tattoos.
 If you love them as much as we do, you may find yourself booking an appointment in the near future.